Fly Like A Butterfly With Aerial Yoga

-You are no stranger to the role your spine has to play while practicing yoga.
-Not just yoga, but any movement, no matter how trivial it is, spine is the first thing that you have to engage to execute that.
-Practicing any conventional yoga form makes abundant use of the back muscles, much more stress on it.
+You are no stranger to the role your spine has to play while practising yoga.
+Not just yoga, but any movement, no matter how trivial it is, the spine is the first thing that you have to engage to execute that.
+Practising any conventional yoga form makes abundant use of the back muscles, much more stress on it.

 But when you practice aerial yoga, you witness the decompressing effect it has on your back muscles, in particular, the spine.
 It helps in the removal of any stress or pressure accumulated in your spine.

 When you seek a yoga practice that not only is easy but also equally effective, aerial yoga is at your service.
 Once you give it a try, you will never look back to the traditional approach of yoga.